Results from the 2014 Legislative Session

 While this was disappointing, PAWS will continue to work with our colleagues and legislators to improve the laws that protect animals and create more humane communities.
 Prior to the 2015 legislative session, PAWS will be helping to refine the bills and enhance bi-partisan support to improve their chances for success next year.

 We thank you for being a part of this process, and encourage you to revisit this page prior to the start of the 2015 session for news and information on how you can be a part of this important solution to making Washington a better place for animals and the people who love them!

-The Spay/Neuter Assistance Bill – SB 5202 and HB 1229: The goal of the bill is to help fund spay/neuter surgeries on cats and dogs belonging to low-income residents of our state, and on feral and free-roaming cats.
-The bill does not make spay/neuter surgery mandatory.
+The Spay/Neuter Assistance Bill – SB 5202 and HB 1229: The goal of the bill was to help fund spay/neuter surgeries on cats and dogs belonging to low-income residents of our state, and on feral and free-roaming cats.
+The bill would not make spay/neuter surgery mandatory.

 Preventing Animal Cruelty - HB 1201 / SB 5203: This bill would have prohibited the selling, bartering, or auctioning of animals upon certain public property or upon certain private property open to the public.
-This bill will close a loophole used by puppy mill and backyard breeders to prey upon unsuspecting consumers.
+This bill would have closed a loophole used by puppy mill and backyard breeders to prey upon unsuspecting consumers.

 Eliminating discrimination based on dog breed - HB 2117: This bill would have prohibited considering the breed of a dog when declaring a dog dangerous or potentially dangerous; prohibited a local jurisdiction from: (1) Prohibiting possession of a particular breed of dog; or